 - a.
 Covers which are placed over damaged cars or components. - b.
 A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - c.
 A cover over the car in the team's garage or paddock area overnight. - d.
-A cover over the car in the pit lane or grid if it is raining. - 26.11 Noise generated by the car must not exceed 103 dB (A).
+A cover over the car in the pit lane or grid if it is raining.

+- 26.11 Noise generated by the car must not exceed 103 dB (A).
 Engine noise will be assessed in the following way: - a.
 The measuring point will be at a distance of 50 cm from and at an angle of 45 degrees to the exhaust outlet. - b.
 The height of the microphone will be between 40-60 cm from the ground. - c.
 The noise meter will be turned to "slow". - d.
 Measurements will be taken with the filter "A". - e.
 The clutch pedal must be actuated in order to prevent the gearbox from rattling. - f.
-The engine speed must be set at three-quarters of the maximum rpm as determined by the engine manufacturer. - 26.12 Wind Tunnel Testing is the testing by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, in a test environment of a representation of an FR Americas car or subcomponent in order to measure, observe or infer any forces, displacements, pressures or air flow direction resulting directly or indirectly from the incident air flow.
+The engine speed must be set at three-quarters of the maximum rpm as determined by the engine manufacturer. - 26.12 SCCA Pro Racing or PMH reserves the right to restrict the number of operational staff allowed at events.
+The following are not considered operational staff: - a) Those exclusively connected with hospitality, team motorhomes, marketing, or public relations - b) Truck drivers with the sole duty of driving trucks - c) Medical doctors, physiotherapists, or massage therapists - d) Driver managers or driver coaches - e) Extended family beyond a driver's parents or legal guardian